top of page

 GIRLS STAFF & AFTERNOON REC

-"Hi everyone!
-My name is Laura Hughes, and I am very excited to be back at WAMAVA this summer.
-It is my absolute favorite place in the world.
-This is my 2nd year on the Admin team.
-This year I’ll primarily be leading the Girls’ Staff and Afternoon Rec.
+I am Laura Hughes, and I am excited to be back at WAMAVA this summer—truly my favorite place on earth!
+This is my third year as part of the Admin team, where I will be focusing on overseeing the Girls' Staff and Afternoon Recreation.

-Growing up nearby in West Virginia, I came to camp from many years as a camper and junior staff.
-During college, I served on staff for 4 years, as part of the kitchen staff as well as 3 years as a counselor.
-Vocationally, I have served 13 years in education; initially as a middle school teacher and now as a special education teacher, specifically a reading specialist.
+Having grown up in nearby West Virginia, I spent many wonderful years as a camper and junior staff member at camp.
+During my college years, I served on staff for four years, working in the kitchen and as a counselor for three.
+I have devoted 14 years to the field of education, starting as a middle school teacher and now specializing in special education with an emphasis on reading.

-Camp WAMAVA is where I found my faith in Jesus and I am passionate about serving students and their families so they may find and nurture their faith as well."
+Camp WAMAVA holds a special place in my heart as the place where I discovered my faith in Jesus.
+I am passionate about supporting students and their families in nurturing and growing in their faith as well.

 IMG_0433_edited.jpg